weebeetester/istio-tutorials/README.md

  istio-tutorials  export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}') istio-tutorials  echo $INGRESS_PORT
 ```
+## 4.2 Check if accessible from outside cluster
-## 4.2 Now, if you try to test using curl from outside cluster, it will fail as there is no ingress created yet
+### Now, if you try to test using curl from outside cluster, it will fail as there is no ingress created yet
 ```bash
 istio-tutorials  echo http://$INGRESS_HOST:$INGRESS_PORT/productpage
 http://192.168.66.3:31483/productpage